mntg4u/TgBasicBot/README.md

 ### Deployment

-We recommend deploying your bot on **[Render](https://render.com/)**, which offers a straightforward way to host your applications.
+We recommend deploying your bot on **[Render](https://render.com/)**, which offers application to be hosted for free.
 Follow these steps to deploy your bot:

 1. **Fork the Repository**: Start by forking this repository to your own GitHub account.
 You can do this by clicking the "Fork" button at the top right of the repository page on GitHub.